GaloisInc/FAW/docs/tutorial-devmounts.md

       ...
     }

 Here a pattern like `**/pdf-hs-driver` matches againt all files named `pdf-hs-driver` in any subdirectory under the dev mount directory.
-Note that pattern matching is done à la the Unix shell.
+Note that pattern matching is done Ã  la the Unix shell.
 See the [Python glob module](https://docs.python.org/3/library/glob.html) for a refresher on the specific details.

 # Using the Dev Mount